When you are traveling around the world with your kids, don’t forget to make Ghana a priority.

 Ghana’s National Symbol

-The national symbol of Ghana is the black star and it represents the unity and symbol of Ghana.
+The national symbol of Ghana is the black star, symbolizing unity and the identity of the nation.

 Ghana’s Traditional Meals